tock/tock/boards/redboard_redv/README.md

 Programming
 -----------

 Running `make flash` should load the kernel onto the board.
-You will need a relatively new (i.e. from git) version of OpenOCD.

 The kernel also assumes there is the default HiFive1 software bootloader running on the chip.